 We were craving pulled pork something fierce last week, so we got ourselves a nice pork shoulder and got looking for a good indoor recipe.
-We finally decided on a slow-cooker pulled pork recipe published a few years back on The Splendid Table radio show.
+We finally decided on a slow cooker pulled pork recipe from a book called Cheater BBQ: Barbecue Anywhere, Any Time, in Any Weather by Mindy Merrell and R.B.
+Quinn, which we discovered through this recipe reprinted a few years back on The Splendid Table radio show.
 And, people?
 You have got to try this recipe!

 The recipe is a snap.
 It's a true "dump and cook" slow-cooker recipe that requires almost no prep work.
 You cut a pork shoulder into several big chunks and toss them in the slow cooker with a basic spice rub.
 A bottle of liquid smoke (about 1/2 cup) goes in as the braising liquid, and you're ready to cook!

 We did add an extra step — we seared our pork before putting it in the slow cooker and then deglazed the pan with a splash of cider vinegar.
 Call us superstitious, but searing always seems to add that extra layer of savory flavor to whatever we're cooking.
 We tend to do it even when its not called for.